ledatelescope/bifrost/docs/source/Create-a-pipeline.rst

 giving you a high-level view at arranging a series of blocks.

-We would like to construct the following pipeline, which will serve to calculate the beats per minute (bpm) of a song.
-As we will soon see, some intermediate operations will be required to get the bpm, and we can then write our own block.
+We would like to construct a pipeline to perform the following:

-1. Read in a ``.wav`` file to a ring buffer.
+1. Read in a ``.wav`` audio file to a ring buffer.
 #.
 Channelize it with a GPU FFT.
 #.
 Write it back to disk as a filterbank file.